ilya-rodin/operachrome-warns-destroyer/README.md

 # Destroy Opera DevTools warning message

+> This area is for use by developers only.
+Scammers have been known to encourage people to copy/paste information here to hack accounts.
+Do not proceed if you are unsure.

+That's annoying, right?
+That's your solution

 ## Instruction
 * Download files from this repository
 * In Opera open extensions page (**_Ctrl+Shift+E_**)